PARK FAQ

 Accessibility

-Many people in wheelchairs visit the Common, the Garden, and the Mall and find that navigating the paths is possible.
+Many people with accessibility issues visit the Common, the Garden, and the Mall and find that navigating the paths is possible.
 There are some locations with stairs so we suggest you begin at the Visitor Information Center on Boston Common where a guide can review a map with you and identify accessible paths.

 Bicycles

-Riding a bicycle is not allowed in any of the three parks on any of the paths or walkways.
+Riding bicycles is not allowed on any path or walkway in any of the three parks.

 Dogs